Contact Us for a Free Consultation (213) 542-0979

 There are other ways that the prosecutors can charge an individual with murder.
 This is where the felony murder rule comes in.

-Another way that a murder can be charged and that I've seen and defended over the course of the last twenty-five years of practicing criminal defense in Los Angeles is if somebody in the course of a felony ends up killing
+Another way that a murder can be charged and that I've seen and defended over the last twenty-five years of practicing criminal defense in Los Angeles is if somebody in the course of a felony ends up killing

-It was foreseeable that that could happen when you try to steal somebody's watch that they value and you try to use force and fear to do that.
+It was foreseeable that that could happen when you try to steal somebody's valuable watch and use force and fear to do so.

-Under the felony murder doctrine, even though you weren't intending to kill anybody, but you were trying to steal somebody's watch and use force and violence to do it, they can get you for murder if they can prove all the elements of the robbery and they can show that a death resulted and that your actions were the probable cause, and the probable consequence of that particular death.
+Under the felony murder doctrine, even though you didn't intend to kill anybody, you were trying to steal somebody's watch and use force and violence to do it; they can get you for murder if they can prove all the elements of the robbery.
+They can show that death resulted and that your actions were the probable cause and the probable consequence of that particular death.

-This gets very scary, because obvious murder is the highest crime known to man, so once you start using different theories to get people for such a serious crime where you could be facing fifteen to life, twenty-five to life or even more depending on exactly what all the offenses are that you end up getting convicted of.
+This gets very scary because obviously, murder is the highest crime known to man, so once you start using different theories to get people for such a serious crime where, you could be facing fifteen to life, twenty-five to life, or even more depending on exactly what all the offenses are that you end up getting convicted of.

 Robbery Case Example of Felony Murder Rule

 Then you realize how serious the felony murder doctrine is.
-Another example that I've seen illustrated is somebody goes to commit a robbery – for example, in a store and guns are pulled out, maybe the clerk in the store pulls out a gun and fires, and then an innocent bystander like a customer for example gets hit.
+Another example that I've seen illustrated is when somebody goes to commit a robbery – for instance, in a store and guns are pulled out, maybe the clerk in the store pulls out a gun and fires, and then an innocent bystander like a customer, for example, gets hit.

-Even though you didn't intend to kill anybody, you just had the gun so you could effectuate the robbery – it's foreseeable when you go and use deadly force and you have a gun and people could also have a gun.
+Even though you didn't intend to kill anybody, you just had the gun so you could effectuate the robbery – it's foreseeable when you go and use deadly force, and you have a weapon, and people could also have a gun.

-It's foreseeable that somebody would be killed and if they do you're likely going to be charged with murder pursuant to the felony/murder doctrine especially in Los Angeles, where the prosecutors and judges hate people who use guns to commit crimes, because it gives them such a serous advantage over other people and it's much more likely that a death or serious bodily injury is going to result because of the fact that the person has used a weapon.
+It's foreseeable that somebody would be killed.
+If they do, you're likely going to be charged with murder pursuant to the felony/murder doctrine, especially in Los Angeles, where the prosecutors and judges hate people who use guns to commit crimes because it gives them such a serious advantage over other people.
+It's much more likely that a death or serious bodily injury is going to result because the person has used a weapon.

 Drive-By Shooting Case Example

 It's not just robberies that can trigger the felony murder rule in Los Angeles.
-Drive-by shootings is another thing we see all the time.
-You know if you're shooting, it's likely someone's going to get hit even though you may be aiming at another gang member, you end up hitting an innocent bystander.
+Drive-by shootings are another thing we see all the time.
+You know, if you're shooting, someone's likely going to get hit.
+Even though you may be aiming at another gang member, you end up hitting an innocent bystander.

-So, really what you need if you're charged with a murder based on the felony/murder rule, you need an expert who has done these types of cases before, because not every case triggers the felony/murder doctrine.
+So, really, what is needed if you're charged with murder based on the felony/murder rule is an expert who has done these types of cases before because not every case triggers the felony/murder doctrine.

-There are defenses to the felony murder doctrine being triggered and there are arguments that can be made.
-Sometimes you can argue, no it wasn't foreseeable that this was going to happen.
-No, this murder should have never happened, and I shouldn't be responsible for it because I didn't plan it and I really didn't foresee that this was going to happen based on the circumstances of the case.
+There are defenses to the felony murder doctrine being triggered, and arguments can be made.
+Sometimes, you can argue, no, it wasn't foreseeable that this was going to happen.
+No, this murder should have never happened, and I shouldn't be responsible for it because I didn't plan it, and I really didn't foresee that this was going to happen based on the circumstances of the case.

 Menu